soffes/apple_push_notification/README.markdown

 Apple Push Notification
 =====================

-This plugin helps you using the Apple Push Notification system.
+This plugin helps you use the Apple Push Notification system.

 Once you have the certificate from Apple for your application, export your key and the apple certificate as p12 files and run :